mhweiner/autorel/README.md

 You can find more examples in the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) documentation.

-# Usage with Anything Other Than GitHub
+# Usage with Other Repositories (not GitHub)

 `autorel` is designed to work with any CI/CD system, not just GitHub Actions.
 You can use it with GitLab, Bitbucket, Jenkins, or any other system that supports running shell commands.

-Simply use the `--no-release` flag (arg: `noRelease: boolean`) to skip creating a release on GitHub.
-Then, you can use the `--run` flag (arg: `run: string`) to run any command or script after the release is complete.
+Simply use the `--no-release` flag (arg: `noRelease: true`) to skip creating a release on GitHub.
+Then, you can use either the `--run` flag (arg: `run: string`) or `runScript` arg to run any command or script after the version bump with the new version number available as an environment variable [see below](#run).

+# Usage with Other Languages (not Node.js)

+`autorel` is designed to work with any language or platform.
+You can use it with Python, Ruby, Go, Java, or any other language.

+Simply omit the `--publish` flag (arg: `publish: false`, which is default) to skip publishing to NPM.
+Then, you can use either the `--run` flag (arg: `run: string`) or `runScript: string` arg to run any command or script after the version bump with the new version number available as an environment variable [see below](#run).

 # Configuration